george-studenko/100_Days_of_ML_Code/README.md

 [32.81TB of research data](http://academictorrents.com/)
 [Amazon Machine Learning paths](https://aws.amazon.com/training/learning-paths/machine-learning/)

+## Day 160: May 31 2019

+**Today's Progress**: Applying cosine similarities to find recommended articles and recommended artists and completed the Unsupervised Learning with Python course @datacamp where I learned how to cluster, transform, visualize, and extract insights from unlabeled datasets.

+**Thoughts:** I know the basics now, about unsupervised learning but there is a long way to go, I will be practicing with datacamps project and should also go back to kaggle to grab some projects from there as well, busy days.

 ## Day 159: May 30 2019

 **Today's Progress**: Completed the Generating Keywords for Google Ads project @datacamp, learning how to create recommendation systems using NMF with word arrays and cosine similarities.